benjaminion/upgrading-ethereum-book/src/book.md

 </div>

-##### Examples
+##### Aggregation examples

 Two useful examples of how aggregate signatures are used in practice are in aggregate attestations and in sync committee aggregates.

 ###### Aggregate attestations

-This is how [`Attestation`](/part3/containers/operations#attestation) objects are constructed.
-The [`AttestationData`](/part3/containers/dependencies#attestationdata) they contain has enough information to reconstruct the signing committee, and the `aggregation_bits` bitlist identifies which of the committee members contributed.
+Aggregate attestations are a very compact way both to store and to prove which validators made a particular attestation.

-Within each beacon chain committee at each slot
+Within each beacon chain committee at each slot, individual validators attest to their view of the chain, as described in the [validator spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/validator.md#attesting).

-HERE
+An [`Attestation`](/part3/containers/operations#attestation) object looks like this:

 ```python
 class Attestation(Container):